 ‘Oh no!
 You’ve ripped the strap on your grandfather’s watch.’
 Tom was horrified, he loved his watch.
 It was decades old and inlaid with ivory and pure silver.
 Taking it off his eyes filled with tears as he checked the damage.
 Jenny felt horrible for him and hugged him tight.

 Christmas morning was crisp and chilly.
 Jenny couldn’t wait for Tom to get there.
-The roast [compliments of the abattoir – each staff member got on] was on, buttered green beans and potato was simmering.
-There wasn’t much left for dessert so she baked a break and butter pudding.
+The roast [compliments of the abattoir – each staff member got one] was on, buttered green beans and potato was simmering.
+There wasn’t much left for dessert so she baked a bread and butter pudding.
+It was an excellent way to use up the stale bread.
 But it was the present under the tree that excited her.

 Tom was early and stamped his feet to get rid of the rain, but even the weather couldn’t get them down.
 Her flushed face showed her excitement and Tom’s heart filled with love for his woman.

 ‘Come and open your present.’
 She bubbled over with excitement.
 It was the only one under her decorated shrub and she didn’t care, she was so happy.